Wayfarerdesert/weatherApp/README.md

 ## API Keys

-To use the app, you need to obtain API key from OpenWeather.
+To use the app, you need to obtain the Geocoding API key from OpenWeather.
 Follow these steps:

 1. Create a file named `apiKeys.js` in the root of the project.
 2. Copy and paste:

     `export const openWeatherApiKey = 'YOUR_OPEN_WEATHER_API_KEY';`.
 3. Replace the dummy values with your actual API key into the `apiKeys.js` file.